snowdrop/release-manager/README.md

 This command performs these operations automatically.

 > NOTE: The previous release is used as a source of information.
-It is used as the source for the new `snowdrop/spring-boot-bom` github repostory branch and as the source for the new `build-configurations` configuration.
+It is used as the source for the new `snowdrop/spring-boot-bom` github repository branch and as the source for the new `build-configurations` configuration.

 ```bash